Observers' Guide to the Civil Service Commission

 Section 55 b/c

-In accordance with Civil Service Law section 55-b, the Commission may "determine up to twelve hundred positions with duties such as can be performed by persons with a physical or mental disability who are found otherwise qualified to perform satisfactorily the duties of any such position."
+In accordance with CSL Section 55-b, the Commission may "determine up to twelve hundred positions with duties such as can be performed by persons with a physical or mental disability who are found otherwise qualified to perform satisfactorily the duties of any such position."
 Upon such determination, these positions are classified in the non-competitive class.
-Upon vacatur, these positions automatically revert to the competitive class.
-An additional five hundred such positions may be reserved for veterans with disabilities under section 55-c.
+Once these positions are vacated, they automatically revert to the competitive class.
+An additional five hundred such positions may be reserved for veterans with disabilities under Section 55-c.

-Under Civil Service Law section 6(3), the Commission is empowered to investigate all matters touching upon the enforcement and effect of the Civil Service Law and rules and the action of any person with respect to the administration of such law and rules.
-The Commission has designated appropriate staff within the Department to conduct investigations or hearings on its behalf.
+Under CSL Section 6(3), the Commission is empowered to investigate all matters touching upon the enforcement and effect of the CSL and rules and the action of any person with respect to the administration of such law and rules.
+The Commission has designated appropriate staff within the Department of Civil Service to conduct investigations or hearings on its behalf.

 Additional matters may be brought to the Commission's attention for discussion and appropriate action.

 The guide is not intended to provide a complete or authoritative reference.
-Please contact us with any questions.
+Please email email@example.com or call (518) 473-6598 with any questions.